C-ATMOSPHERE/iammaddog/README.md

 - **curl**: For downloading updates.
 If not available, PowerShell is used.
 - **7-Zip**: Optional for extraction.
 - **WinRAR**: Optional for extraction.
-- **PowerShell**: For extraction if 7-Zip and WinRAR are not present.

 ## Manual